Giannina e Bernardone

 Giannina e Bernardone is a dramma giocoso in two acts by composer Domenico Cimarosa with an Italian libretto by Filippo Livigni.
 The opera premiered in the autumn of 1781 at the Teatro San Samuele in Venice.
 A portion of the work was performed again in 1786 in Venice in the form of an intermezzo entitled Il villano geloso.

+It had its London premiere at the King's Theatre in Haymarket in 1787.